-How to apply for a job at SUE?
+How to apply for a job... at SUE or elsewhere?

 We get about 5 applications for jobs or internships per day.
 That’s a lot, but we read each and every one of them and you’ll always get a reply.
-We’ve been where you are and we know how it bad it feels to get a rejection letter or in some cases no answer at all.
+We have been in the same spot as you are in and we know how it bad it feels to get a rejection letter or in some cases no answer at all.

 Thanks for your interest in SUE.